platformsh/platformsh-docs/sites/friday/src/languages/java/migration.md

             commands:
                 start: [3]
 ```
-1. It defines the application will link in the route, e.g.: `"app:http"`
+1. It defines the application will link in the route.
+For example,`"app:http"`.

 {{< note version="1" >}}
 Application instances have a limited amount of memory at build time, which has a maximum of 8 GB.